oc-point/oc-point.github.io/appointments.md

 Depending on treatment needs, the length of time may vary.
 In most cases, though, appointments are typically 45-50 minutes.
 However, your first appointment may be up to 75 minutes long. <br>

 **Where is Ocean Point Counseling?** <br>
 We are located at 1228 Asbury Avenue, Ocean City, New Jersey.
-See our [Contact Us](./contact_us.html) page for information and maps to our offices. <br>
+See our [Contact](./contact_us.html) page for information and maps to our offices. <br>

 **Who do I contact for an appointment?** <br>
 Call our offices at {{site.phone}} during normal working hours, 9a-5p, Monday through Friday.
 A receptionist can assist you then.
 After office-hours, you may leave a message.
 If you have an emergency, call 911 immediately. <br>